Childhood rashes are common and aren't usually a cause for concern. Most rashes are harmless and disappear without the need for treatment.

 The most common causes of rashes in children are:

-The skin rash of meningitis is also covered on the page.
 Although meningitis has become less common over recent years, it's important to be aware of the rash and the other signs and symptoms of meningitis.

 Cellulitis is an infection of the deeper layers of skin and underlying tissue.
 The affected area will be red, painful, swollen and hot.
 It often affects the legs, but can occur anywhere on the body.
 Your child will probably also have a fever.